 - ceramic extrusions

-Ceramic substrates dominate the car market, primarily because they are mass-produced and therefore cheap.
+Ceramic substrates dominate the automotive market, primarily because they are mass-produced and therefore cheap.
 However, metal substrates offer the following advantages:

 - As the metal foil is typically only 0.05mm thick, compared with a typical wall thickness of 0.16mm in a ceramic substrate, the pressure drop in the exhaust system is reduced.